Anime Parallele

-Anime Parallele and Almas Paralelas (English: Parallel Souls) are the fifteenth studio albums by Italian singer Laura Pausini, released on October 27, 2023 by Warner Music and Atlantic Records.
+Anime parallele and Almas paralelas (English: Parallel Souls) is the fifteenth double studio album by Italian singer Laura Pausini, released on October 27, 2023 by Warner Music and Atlantic Records.
 The album is primarily in Italian and Spanish, but it also contains parts in Portuguese.
 The Spanish version of the album was nominated at the 25th Annual Latin Grammy Awards for Best Traditional Pop Vocal Album.

 Background

 After releasing her fourteenth studio album Fatti sentire in 2018, Pausini embarked on the Fatti Sentire World Tour 2018 between Europe, the United States and Latin America.
 In 2019 she released the greatest hits The Singles Collection and set out on the 2019 Laura Biagio Stadi Tour in Italy with Biagio Antonacci.
 After the conclusion of the tour, the singer announced a recording pause of at least two years.

 On October 23, 2020, she publishes the first original song "Io sì (Seen)", a soundtrack to the film The Life Ahead directed by Edoardo Ponti, becoming the first non-English-language song to win the Golden Globe Award for Best Original Song and become the first song written in Italian to be nominated at the Academy Award for Best Original Song.
 Between 2020 and 2022 Pausini had started recording and composing her fourteenth studio album.
 In 2022, she published the Italian and Spanish language song "Scatola / Caja", as the soundtrack to the documentary film about the singer life and career Laura Pausini – Piacere di conoscerti directed by Ivan Cotroneo and Monica Rametta for Prime Video.

 In August 2023 Pausini announced through her social networks that she had finished her fourteenth studio album, writing, "Today, after 3 years, I can say that I have finally finished singing my new record."